 When done well, the fried chicken sandwich is a thing of beauty.
 And its popularity in recent years has skyrocketed, with nearly every fast food chain giving it a go (we’d be lying if we said we didn’t wait in a long Popeyes line at one point).
 Fortunately, Boston is also home to a wide range of styles and takes on the fried chicken sandwich.
-Here are seven of our favorites that you can get right now.
+Here are four of our favorites that you can get right now.

 The Spring Street Chicken Sandwich at Neighborhood Kitchen is topped with a substance known as bacon jam - what else do you need to know?
 Well, there’s also a nicely-fried, spicy chicken breast and some chipotle mayo on this sandwich.
 But the bacon jam that’s subtly tucked in the bottom layer has the perfect balance of crunch, saltiness, and sweetness, and is probably the best condiment we’ve had this year.
 Not that we’re out buying random condiments to try at the grocery store or anything.
 No, not us, never.

 Chicken katsudon is already pretty great on it’s own, and we’re not convinced it needed to be revamped as a fried chicken sandwich.
 At least State Park pays appropriate homage to the original, with a crispy panko cutlet, soy-barbecue mushrooms, and shredded cabbage.
 There’s a lot of flavor packed in here, and we haven’t come across anything else quite like it.